 When the day arrived, our kitchen was crowded full of spectators and curiosity!
 Students, chefs, instructors, all passing by to check it out how the cooking was going.
 The dish was prepared in large portions and served for all the people there at lunchtime.
 The little leftover went to the lunchbox for after hours, of course.

 What is so special about the Hyderabadi Biryani?

 The Hyderabadi Biryani is famous throughout the country.
 Originally, it is prepared with mutton, but the version with chicken is very popular.
 That is the one we learned how to cook.

-I explained in another post the different methods of preparing the Biryani which are called Kacchi, Pakki, and Dum.
+I also explain in another post the different methods to prepare the Biryani called Kacchi, Pakki, and Dum.
 If you haven’t read it yet, check it out here!

 In Hyderabad, we used the Kachhi Dum method to prepare a Dum Biryani.
-Kacchi means cooking raw marinated meat together with rice and Dum represents the method of sealing the pan (called ‘ Handi ‘ – well known for this preparation) with a dough made out of flour and water to retain the steam thus helping to cook.
+Kacchi means cooking raw marinated meat together with rice and Dum represents the method of sealing the pan (called ‘ Handi ‘ – well known for this preparation) with dough made out of flour and water to retain the steam thus helping to cook.

 The basis of a good Biryani, the marinade

 It all starts with the marinade!
 Usually, the meat is marinated the day before, but to make it possible for us to learn all stages, we started the marinade very early on the same day.
 If the meat is from lamb, they use papaya paste as a softener!
 For that, you remove the seeds and blend the papaya with everything including the skin, and just add in the marinade.

 The papaya contains an enzyme called papain which helps to break the proteins of the meat.
 Ideally, you may use green papaya because it contains more papain.